owl-from-hogvarts/river-wm-js/README.md

 # river-wm-js

-Provides object model to configure `river-wm` in declarative fashion.
+Provides neat object model to configure `river-wm` in declarative fashion with pleasure :wink:.

 ## Configuration

 > Note: see more usage info in `src/example.ts`

-Instance of `River` class holds configuration.
-It is not instantly applied.
+Instance of `River` class holds the configuration.
+Configuration is not instantly [applied](#apply)

 ### Keybindings

+> Keybindings bind *shortcut* to an *action*.

 Keybindings are grouped by modes.
-There are two special modes defined for you: `normal` and `lock`.
-They are set up by assigning an array of `KeyBinding<FeatureSet>` to `DEFAULT_MODE` and `LOCK_MODE` respectively. `FeatureSet` is generic parameter (and type safety feature of this package) that specify, which capabilities (actions/commands) you allowed to use.
-This defines the set of available implementations for your config.
-As of now, just use `FullFeatures` type.
+Keybindings are *defined* by instantiating `KeyBinding<FeatureSet>`. `FeatureSet` is generic parameter (and type safety feature of this package) that specify, which capabilities (actions/commands) you may use.
+This defines the set of available features for your config.
+As of now, just use `RiverctlFeatures` type.
 In future though, different setting [appliers](#apply) (i.e. implementations) may provide slightly different capabilities.

 ### Custom modes
 You may also wish to define your own modes.
-To accomplish this, create an `SwitchableMode` instance and configure it to your liking.
-Provide it *unique* name (`normal` and `locked` are reserved!), provide it with mode *from which* your's new mode will be accessible.
-It is possible to specify, array of modes.
-Then You will be able to access your freshly defined mode from any of them.
-In case of array provided, exiting mode would result
+To accomplish this, create an `SwitchableMode` or `EnterableMode` instance and configure it to your liking.
+Provide it *unique* name (`normal` and `locked` are reserved!), provide it with mode (array of modes for `EnterableMode`) *from which* your's new mode will be accessible.

+`SwitchableMode` will configure for you keybinding to *enter* the mode from `fallbackMode`, and *exit* from your mode back to `fallbackMode`.
+Works like toggle!

+`EnterableMode` setups keybinding *only to enter* the mode from all of the specified modes.
+To switch to other modes (i.e. *exit* mode), you should make them enterable too.
+You may wan't to make `DEFAULT_MODE` enterable from `ALL`.
+Thus you will be able to enter it from any other mode.

+For more advance setup use `EnterModeAction` with appropriate keybindings or file an issue for me to implement feature.

 ## Apply